kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 ```

 ## Check Revision Status
-If you see `RevisionMissing` error, then it means your service pods are not in ready state. `Knative Service` creates [KNative Revision](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#revision)
+If you see `RevisionMissing` error, then your service pods are not in ready state. `Knative Service` creates [KNative Revision](https://knative.dev/docs/serving/spec/knative-api-specification-1.0/#revision)
 which represents a snapshot of the `InferenceService` code and configuration.